Skip to main content

 bash scripts/init-cluster.sh backend

-This will create a new directory at clusters/backend with the necessary helm, scripts, and terraform subdirectories populated from templates/backend.
+The script will create a new directory at clusters/backend with the necessary helm, scripts, and terraform subdirectories populated from templates/backend.

 bash scripts/init-cluster.sh --force backend